pwelagedara/django_nba_starter/README.md

 ## 90th percentile calculation

 Database views are used to aid the 90th percentile calculation.
+[NumPy][numpy] is used to obtain the 90th percentile.

+> ***NOTE:*** *In order to obtain the top players in the 90th percentile across the team a `top_players` query parameter must be sent.
+This option is only available for coaches.*

 ## Helper scripts

 ## DevOps tools